gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 ### Bug Fixes 🐛

-- Fixed an crash on some Windows machines when opening the preferences menu.
+- Fixed an crash on some Windows machines when opening the <kbd>Preferences</kbd> menu.

 ***